bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 Note that the `unique` filter also sorts the keys.

 Now we have to do the same for the rows.
-Map the current row, use the $cols as keys and wrap the row values in an array.
+Map the current row, use the $cols as keys, and wrap the row values in an array.

 ```jq
    map(. as $row | $cols | map($row[.]))